cogdog/truwriter/README.md

 The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
 If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

 To get the TRU Writer working all you need to do is activate the "TRU Writer" theme when it appears in the Wordpress dashboard under **Appearance** --> **Themes**.

-### Updating the TRU Writer Theme (manually)

-As of WordPress version 5.5, themes uploaded as .ZIP files can now be updated the same way you installed it.
-Just download the newest version, and update it by going to **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
-You will be asked to confirm updating the theme with the newer version.

 ### Installing TRU Writer in One Click with WP Pusher (get automatic updates!)